fangzr/PIB-Prioritized-Information-Bottleneck-Framework/README.md

 - **Bandwidth**: 2 MHz
 - **Camera Placement**: Cameras are located approximately 200 meters from the edge server.

-These parameters are designed to replicate real-world edge computing environments with varying levels of congestion and communication challenges.

 ### Baselines
 To evaluate the performance of our PIB framework, we compare it against five baselines, including both video coding and image coding approaches: